Dillonb/n64/README.md

 - Only gcc and clang will be supported.
 I unapologetically use extensions like case ranges and binary literals.
 - Only software that uses NTSC video modes is currently supported.
 This is planned to be fixed.

-# Quirks
-- RDRAM is stored internally as big-endian and translated to the host's endianness on every read/write.

 # Building
 Currently, only Linux on x86_64 is supported.